-This 3D-printed movie camera takes 35mm film and brings back nostalgia
+3D-printed movie camera brings back the nostalgia of film-movies with 35mm canister film!

 (Image credit: Blaž Semprimožnik)